hwayne/learntla-v2/docs/intro/faq.rst

 Alloy/Spin/Event-B/mCRL2?
 -------------------------

 Now we're getting into the hard stuff.
 These are all other formal specification languages with the same domain as TLA+: verifying abstract designs instead of working code.
 They're close enough for the subtle tradeoffs to matter.
-In my opinion, comparing any of these should be its own page, written by experts in both languages.
+In my opinion, any comparisons of these tools needs to be be its own page, written by experts in both languages.

 P?